mik-jozef/chalk/spec-notes.md

   FField<17> a = 3;
   a ** -1 // 6
   ```
-compiler should emit an error by default if it cannot prove program will terminate
+is it an error by default if it cannot prove program will terminate?
   (not exactly terminate, consuming infinite input is fine)
   (code can suppress this error?)
-what is `class is class` (because of generics, eg. `Set<class>()`)
-maybe rename the `is` relation to `extends`?
 module-wide destructuring
-tuples
-compiler should be able to export program to a single html file
   ```
   (Int, String) a = (2, "hello");

   (256:Int) fixedSizeIntArr;
-  (256:Int,String) 257Tuple;
+  (256:Int,String) a257Tuple;

-  (Int i, String str) = a; // tuple destructuring, pick one ( Int i, String str ) = a;
+  ( Int i, String str ) = a;

   ( i, str ) = (3, "world");